google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 motivate spleen yang to regulate blood; The juice of Ma Tong is warm and guides the blood

-downwards in order to stop bleeding.
+downwards to stop bleeding.

 hemostasia.
 Combining with Sheng Di Huang (Rehmannia) , Chuan Xiong (Szechuan Lovage Root),